-Title IX Coordinator
+Title IX Administrator

-Tammy Jacques serves as the Title IX Coordinator.1 The Title IX Coordinator, along with the Assistant Vice President for Human Resources2, oversees implementation of UNA's Policy and Procedures: Sexual Harassment, Sexual Misconduct, Intimate Partner Violence, Stalking, Retaliation, and any other form of Sex and Gender Discrimination.
-The Title IX Coordinator acts with independence and authority free of conflicts of interest.
-To raise any concern involving a conflict of interest by the Title IX Coordinator, contact the University President in 110 Bibb Graves Hall, (256) 765-4211.
-To raise concerns regarding a potential conflict of interest with any other administrator involved in the ERP, please contact the Title IX Coordinator.
+The Title IX Administrator, along with the Assistant Vice President for Human Resources, oversees implementation of UNA's Policy and Procedures: Sexual Harassment, Sexual Misconduct, Intimate Partner Violence, Stalking, Retaliation, and any other form of Sex and Gender Discrimination.
+The Title IX Administrator acts with independence and authority free of conflicts of interest.
+To raise any concern involving a conflict of interest by the Title IX Administrator, contact the University President in 601 Cramer Way, Room 110, (256) 765-4211.
+To raise concerns regarding a potential conflict of interest with any other administrator involved in the ERP, please contact the Title IX Administrator.

-1 Note that throughout this document, the term "Title IX Coordinator" refers to the Title IX Coordinator or their designee,
+&lt;sup>1 Note that throughout this document, the term "Title IX Administrator" refers to the Title IX Administrator or their designee.

-2 Note that the Assistant Vice President for Human Resources serves as a Deputy Title IX Coordinator.
+&lt;sup>2 Note that the Assistant Vice President for Human Resources serves as a Deputy Title IX Coordinator.